PhD Degree in Partnership with FIT BUT Brno

 Supervising team

-Mária Bieliková Expert researcher, KInIT More info
+Mária Bieliková Lead researcher, KInIT More info

-Close Mária Bieliková Expert researcher, KInIT
+Close Mária Bieliková Lead researcher, KInIT

 Mária Bieliková is an expert researcher at KInIT.
 She focuses on human-computer interaction analysis, user modeling and personalization.
 Recently, she has been working in data analysis and modeling of antisocial behavior on the Web.
 She is active in discussions on trustworthy AI at the national and European levels.
 Maria has supervised 19 successful doctoral graduates to date.
 She co-authored 70+ journal publications, 200+ conference papers, received 4,400+ citations (Google Scholar h-index 30), and serves on the editorial board of two CC journals.
 She has been the principal investigator in 40+ research projects.

-Close Anna Bou Ezzeddine Expert researcher, KInIT
+Close Anna Bou Ezzeddine Senior researcher, KInIT

 Anna Bou Ezzeddine is an expert researcher at KInIT focusing on artificial intelligence, machine learning and probabilistic modeling.
 She has rich experience in nature-inspired computing.
 In particular, she used nature-inspired computing to help develop a forecasting system that could predict a country’s macroeconomic development.
 Before her employment at KInIT, she worked in the Faculty of Informatics and Information Technologies at the Slovak University of Technology in Bratislava as an associate professor, where she supervised more than 80 successful Bachelor’s and Master’s theses.